isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 permalink: /individuals/going-through-customs/arrivals/duty-free-concession-and-gst-relief
 third_nav_title: Arrivals
 ---
 # Duty-Free Concession and GST Relief

 ## Duty-Free Concession

 **Liquor Products**
-Travellers are entitled to duty-free concession for liquors if all the following conditions are met:
+Travellers and bona fide crew members are entitled to duty-free concession for liquors if all the following conditions are met:

 -   You are 18 years old or above;
 -   You have spent 48 hours or more outside Singapore immediately before arrival;